kindoblue/iap-viewer-clojure/README.md

 To start a web server for the application, run:

     ./install_deps.sh

-Then, if you want the web app, type:

     lein ring server

 Or you can simply use the tool as command line utility like this: